AniketOxO/Eunonix/FEATURES.md

 ---

-**🧬 LifeOS** - Now with the power to plan, track, and grow — all while staying calm.
+**🧬 Eunonix** - Now with the power to plan, track, and grow — all while staying calm.

 ✨ **Your data.
 Your growth.
 Your peace.**